 The Rio Grande subspecies tends to dominate the western two-thirds of the state.
 Towards the central regions is where you can run into hybrids of the Rio Grande and Eastern subspecies.
 In the far eastern counties is where you'll notice the Eastern subspecies is more commonly spotted.
 If you'd like more information on where to find turkeys in Kansas, check out the Hunting Atlas!

-Nearer the Missouri border the turkeys are of the eastern subspecies, the same basic birds of the Appalachians and Ozarks, only larger and louder.
-Every spring many hunters come to Kansas to take one of each, Rio Grande and eastern, filling half of the coveted Grand Slam of America’s main four turkey subspecies.
+The Rio Grande subspecies dominates the western two-thirds of the state.
+Low numbers in the southwest provide only limited hunting.
+Hybrids of the Rio Grande/Eastern birds are found in the state's two central regions.
+Nearer the Kansas-Missouri border the turkeys are of the Eastern subspecies, the same basic birds of the Appalachians and Ozarks, only larger and louder.
+Every spring, many hunters come to Kansas to take one of each, Rio Grande and Eastern, filling half of the coveted "Grand Slam" of America’s four main turkey subspecies.